Head of Online Medical Content

 Hearing aids today are like advanced mini-computers made just for your ears.
 You don't need to be a tech expert to use them well, but knowing the basic parts of your device will help you keep it in good shape and figure out what's wrong when it breaks.

-Button or switch for control: Most RITE hearing aids have a button that can be programmed by your audiologist.
+Button or switch for control: Most RIC hearing aids have a button that can be programmed by your audiologist.
 If you're not sure what your button does, make a quick appointment with your hearing care professional to find out.
-Some common functions are:

-The wire that connects: A thin wire with a plastic coating connects the main body to the speaker in your ear.
-This wire sends both power and audio signals that have been processed.
+The wire that connects: A thin wire connects the main body to the speaker in your ear canal, carrying the processed audio signal.

 Dome attachments: Domes usually work well for people with mild to moderate hearing loss, which is common as people get older.
 These little silicone pieces that look like bells or mushrooms attach to the end of the wire and sit in your ear canal.

-Custom ear moulds: Earmolds are made of plastic or acrylic and are custom-made from impressions of your ear to fit perfectly in your ear canal and concha bowl.
+Custom earmoulds: Earmoulds are made of plastic, silicone, or acrylic and are custom-made from impressions of your ear to fit perfectly in your ear canal and concha bowl.

 Most modern hearing aids work with smartphone apps that let you change settings and make your listening experience better for different situations.